This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Mini Monstera Care Routine

-You should also give your Mini Monstera regular misting to make sure it is receiving enough humidity.
-This can be done with a spray bottle, or by placing the pot on top of a shallow tray filled with pebbles and a bit of water.
+Regular misting is essential to ensure your Mini Monstera receives adequate humidity.
+This can be achieved using a spray bottle or by setting the pot on a shallow tray lined with pebbles and water.

 Common Diseases for Monstera

-Monstera plants can also be susceptible to botrytis, a fungal disease that causes brown spots on the leaves and stems.
-To prevent this, ensure your plant is getting enough air circulation, as well as proper drainage and adequate sunlight.
+Monstera plants are vulnerable to botrytis, a fungal disease that results in brown spots on the leaves and stems.
+To prevent this, it's important to provide your plant with sufficient air circulation, proper drainage, and ample sunlight.

 Leave a comment